svc333/overview/glossary/glossary.md

 An organizational unit for accounts within an enterprise.
 An account group can contain accounts or other account groups.
 See also [enterprise](/docs/overview?topic=overview-glossary#x2026915).

+### accuracy
+{: #x3125742}

+A measure of the correctness of annotations that are produced by a machine learning model.
+See also [precision](/docs/overview?topic=overview-glossary#x2003831), [recall](/docs/overview?topic=overview-glossary#x2154357).

+### accuracy analysis
+{: #x7881108}

+Analyzing machine learning model scores to determine whether changes are needed to improve accuracy.

 ### action
 {: #x2012974}

 - A code snippet that can be explicitly invoked, or run in response to an event.
 See also [feed](/docs/overview?topic=overview-glossary#x3129185), [invoke](/docs/overview?topic=overview-glossary#x2057232).
 - A task that is performed in the context of a service.

+### adjudication
+{: #x3096333}

+An iterative process for resolving annotation conflicts by comparing the annotations added to the same document by different human annotators.

 ### affinity
 {: #x2149238}

 Two or more container group instances running on the same network node.
 See also [anti-affinity](/docs/overview?topic=overview-glossary#x8888040).

+### analysis engine
+{: #x3461204}

+A program that analyzes artifacts, such as documents, and infers information about them, and which implements the UIMA Analysis Engine interface specification.
+Analysis engines are constructed from building blocks called annotators.
+An analysis engine can contain a single annotator, which is referred to as a primitive analysis engine, or multiple annotators, which is referred to as an aggregate analysis engine.

+### annotation
+{: #x2013712}

+Information about a span of text.
+For example, an annotation might indicate that a span of text represents a company name.

+### annotation process manager
+{: #x9825807}

+A role that is responsible for managing the full annotation lifecycle activities within a workspace.
+The project manager that is added to a workspace typically performs the activities of an annotation process manager.

+### annotation set
+{: #x9504010}

+- In human annotation, a collection of documents that are extracted from the corpus that allow the workload to be shared by multiple human annotators.
+- In machine-based annotation, a collection of documents that can be used as blind data, training data, or test data.

 ### anti-affinity
 {: #x8888040}